 How important a factor am I?

-Without a doubt you will discover that you are the most important factor in the rates you are offered.
-Yes, the type of insurance you get and the make and model of your car are important, as are many other items.
-However, your age, driving experience and record will follow you forever.
+You will discover that you are the most important factor in the rates you are offered.
+The type of insurance you buy, the make and model of your car, as well as many other items are important, but not as important as you.

 Is it time to look for a new auto insurance company?